 Surprisingly, white beans are the best source of potassium you can get.
 Just one cup contains an impressive 1,190 mg of potassium, which is about one-fourth of the daily recommended amount.
 Similar to black beans, they also contain protein, fiber, and a host of other healthful vitamins and minerals.

 Two slices of watermelon contain a whopping 640 mg of potassium.
 Plus, its star ingredient is lycopene, a plant pigment that has been known to reduce the risk of some cancers.
 Don't miss the 13 nutrients even nutritionists don't get enough of.

 Yogurt is a great source of calcium and delivers 380 mg of potassium per eight-ounce cup.
 Bring it over the banana threshold by adding one ounce of hazelnuts, which have 211 mg of potassium.
-Now that you know all of the foods with potassium you need to add to your diet, watch out for more silent signs you aren’t getting enough nutrients.
+Now that you know all of the foods high in potassium you need to add to your diet, watch out for more silent signs you aren't getting enough nutrients.